vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/video-records.md

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

 A fair 3d presentation of tirupati temple - https://www.youtube.com/watch?v=ZsQ1Co-EbYU
+There is a person depicted sitting with a shaved head and 2 chinmudras, left hand above and right hand below on a pillar in front of vijaya.
+Doesn't match shankara iconography.

 00:00 - Intro
 01:00 - shAnkara pramANa-s